hashicorp/terraform-provider-aws/website/docs/r/redshift_endpoint_access.html.markdown

 ## Import

-Redshift endpoint accesss can be imported using the `name`, e.g.,
+Redshift endpoint access can be imported using the `name`, e.g.,

 ```
 $ terraform import aws_redshift_endpoint_access.example example